Troyanovsky/Local-LLM-Comparison-Colab-UI/README.md

 - llama-13b-supercot-GGML (using oobabooga/text-generation-webui) : 9.5
 - baichuan-vicuna-7B-GGML (using oobabooga/text-generation-webui) : 3
 - WizardLM-13B-V1.1 (using oobabooga/text-generation-webui) : 10
+- Llama-2-13B-chat (using oobabooga/text-generation-webui) : 10
+- Luna-AI-Llama2-Uncensored (using oobabooga/text-generation-webui) : 10

 ### Question 4: What are the main causes of the French Revolution according to this passage: "The French Revolution, which took place between 1789 and 1799, was rooted in financial crises, social inequality, and Enlightenment ideas."
 Task Domain: Abstractive Question Answering